Theodosia Burr Shepherd: Early life

 Margaret (later Oaks), and Edith (later Mrs. Fred Kelsey.)

 Theodosia suffered from tuberculosis, or "lung trouble".

 In 1873, the family moved to California in search of a more healthful climate.

-They settled in "Ventura-by-the-Sea", where William Edgar Shepherd became the editor of the Ventura Signal.
+They settled in "Ventura-by-the-Sea," where William Edgar Shepherd became the editor of the Ventura Signal.

 Horticulture

-Described as having "a wizard's touch in the treatment of plants and flowers", Theodosia was the first woman in California to hybridize flowers and sell their seeds.
+Described as having "a wizard's touch in the treatment of plants and flowers," Shepherd was the first woman in California to hybridize flowers and sell their seeds.
 At the time of her death, she was credited with being "the most noted woman in this line of work... not only in California but over all the country."
 In 1905, one writer enthused that she was "known to every floriculturist in civilization as a hybridizer of blossoms and originator of new flowers".